Welcome to the Easy MTD help.

 | Port | Determines the port number of the proxy server. |

-When all settings are specified, click the OK button to save the proxy settings and close the Proxy window.
+When all settings are specified, click the Save button to save the proxy settings and close the Proxy window.

-CAUTION: Specifying invalid proxy settings will cause the Easy MTD server and HMRC server to be inaccessible and make Easy MTD unusable.
+Caution: Specifying invalid proxy settings causes the Easy MTD server and HMRC server to be inaccessible and the Connection Error window to be shown.
+Much of the functionality found in Easy MTD also becomes unusable.

 Easy MTD stores data relating to taxpayers, businesses and agents in individual data files – one data file for each taxpayer, business and agent.
-By default, these files are stored in the following location:
+These are stored in a data folder which is in a default or user-specified location.

 - C:\ProgramData\Easy MTD\

-Note: If the ProgramData folder cannot be located, hidden items in Windows File Explorer must be shown.
-To do this, click the View menu followed by the Show option (if available) then tick the Hidden Items checkbox.
+Note: If the ProgramData folder cannot be viewed using Windows File Explorer, hidden items must be shown.
+To do this, click the View menu in Windows File Explorer followed by the Show option (if available) then tick the Hidden Items checkbox.

 The following data is held in each file: